na-na-hi/renget/archive/r4nhp.md

 An attendant next to a decorated tunnel passage asks if anyone coming off the ride left possessions at the start.
 When several people confirm, she directs them within, and Chihiro follows through just to stay with the group.
 Everyone walks beneath the ride and up a moving ramp, passing by dioramas and displays of fantastical sci-fi scenes populated by big-headed robots and inventive alien creatures.
 It empties into a room with an open doorway, through which the group can see the loading bay and the man from before with his head dropped low: a wispy-haired man in a pressed suit (likely his manager) is berating him thoroughly for his earlier behavior.

 To speed things along, Rikae gets her dolls to bring everyone's things directly to their owners.
 Hoge gratefully pats the one helping her on its felt head and gives a warm-hearted nod to her buddy Rikae-chan.
-She methodically goes through every object and pocket in her satchel to make sure nothing was stolen, especially not one of her weapons or the first aid kit, and only puts back on her hat and fannypack when the inventory has been satisfied.
+She methodically goes through every object and pocket in her satchel to make sure nothing was stolen, especially not one of her weapons or the first aid kit, and only puts back on her hat and fanny pack when the inventory has been satisfied.
 People are still too tired from the hair-raising experience on the ride to have more than light conversation, and so it's only natural that many of the kids choose to stay silent all the way back through the convenience tunnel and out into the sunlight again.

 Chihiro stretches her back and shoulders by raising her hands high above her head and arching up.
 She feels a small pop in her sternum and suddenly feels looser.
 In just that brief time, it seems Hoge has left her side again, but Chihiro quickly spots her at a wooden booth next to the Stellar Journey's exit.
 She walks over to see what the taller girl is up to this time.